Electric charge

+Today, a negative charge is defined as the charge carried by an electron and a positive charge is that carried by a proton.
+Before these particles were discovered, a positive charge was defined by Benjamin Franklin as the charge acquired by a glass rod when it is rubbed with a silk cloth.

 Electric charges produce electric fields.
 A moving charge also produces a magnetic field.
 The interaction of electric charges with an electromagnetic field (a combination of an electric and a magnetic field) is the source of the electromagnetic (or Lorentz) force, which is one of the four fundamental interactions in physics.
 The study of photon-mediated interactions among charged particles is called quantum electrodynamics.

 The SI derived unit of electric charge is the coulomb (C) named after French physicist Charles-Augustin de Coulomb.
 In electrical engineering it is also common to use the ampere-hour (A⋅h).
 In physics and chemistry it is common to use the elementary charge (e) as a unit.
 Chemistry also uses the Faraday constant, which is the charge of one mole of elementary charges.
-The lowercase symbol q often denotes charge.